nottaro/littleroot/content/11Chemistry/Nanomaterials.md

 -  Nanoparticles have different chemical and physical properties to their bulk counterparts due to the massive surface area to volume ratio
 -   E.g. gold is red as a nanoparticle

+### Manufacturing Nano-particles
+- Nanoparticles are manufactured either from top down or bottom up:
+- Top down is where larger particles are broken down into nanoparticles
+- Bottom up is where single atoms and molecules are assembled into larger nano-structures

 ### Quantum Dots
 - Nanoparticles of dimension 2-10 nm made from compounds
 - Bulk material is white, and visible while protecting from ultraviolet radiation (UVR)